bionanopatterning/scNodes/README.md

 #### About
 scNodes is a software suite for correlated super-resolution fluorescence and cryoEM (SR-cryoCLEM).
-We designed the program for use in our own SR-cryoCLEM workflow, but we anticipate that scNodes as a whole or parts of the software may also find use outside of this field. scNodes consists of two main parts: the Node Editor, for fluorescence microscopy image processing, and the Correlation Editor, for correlation of images.
+We designed the program for use in our own SR-cryoCLEM workflow, but we anticipate that scNodes as a whole or parts of the software may also find use outside this field. scNodes consists of two main parts: the Node Editor, for fluorescence microscopy image processing, and the Correlation Editor, for correlation of images.
 This manual consists of two corresponding parts: an introduction to the Node Editor, in which we demonstrate how to